-Full-time undergraduate day students entering the college during and following the 2014 Fall semester will be required to pay a \$300 enrollment deposit to reserve their space in the incoming class.
+Full-time undergraduate day students are required to pay a \$300 enrollment deposit to reserve their space in the incoming class.
 No deposit will be refunded after May 1.
 All students deposited by May 1 will be guaranteed campus housing pending space limitations.
 Campus housing assignments will be finalized and room/board charged will be applied by July 1.
 Students must have all required paperwork (including requests to live off campus) submitted by this date.
-Students who deposit after July 1 will be assigned housing, if available, on a first-come, first-served basis.
+Students who deposit after July 1 will be assigned housing, if available, on a first-come, firstserved basis.
 Of this \$300 enrollment deposit, \$100 covers a residence hall damage deposit that may be refundable at the time that the student either graduates or receives permission to live off campus (less any assessed fees due to damages).
 The remaining \$200 is used by the College to cover many of the services provided during the first year.
 Students who entered the institution prior to the 2014 Fall semester and who have a residence hall damage deposit pending with the college will receive a reimbursement of those monies as noted above.